tvan04/popularity-predictor/README.md

 # popularity-predictor
-Predicts popularity of a song from dataset
+MIT MOSTEC Program Final Project

+Predicts popularity of a song from dataset using a dataset from Kaggle Using the Python libraries Pandas and PyCaret, a dataset with song attributes is analyzed, and machine learning models are used to estimate the popularity rating of a song.